 Never add coolant to the radiator when the engine is overheated.
 Do not loosen or remove pressure cap to cool overheated engine!
 The coolant is under pressure and severe scalding could result.

-Drain, Flush And Refill
+Cooling System - Drain, Flush and Refill

-At intervals shown on the Maintenance Schedules, the system should be drained, flushed and refilled.
-Refer to your dealer or consult a service manual for proper procedures.
+At the intervals shown on the Maintenance Schedules, the system should be drained, flushed and refilled.